Agoric/documentation/CONTRIBUTING.md

 run during CI over documentation will test if snippets work with the current agoric-sdk release.

-To import code snippets into the documentation, if theres isn't already an appropriate file, create a file under the top-level `Agoric/documentation/snippets/` directory.
+To import code snippets into the documentation, if there isn't already an appropriate file, create a file somewhere under the top-level `Agoric/documentation/snippets/` directory, possibly in a subdirectory.
-Essentially, you want a similar structure to the docs file structure under `main`, with a separate snippets subfolder under `snippets` for each doc content subfolder.
-This is similar to having one test directory.
+Essentially, you want a parallel structure to the docs file structure under `main`, with a separate snippets subfolder under `snippets` for each doc content subfolder.
+This is similar to having one test hierarchy.

 As more files are converted to using snippets, you'll increasingly just modify existing snippet files instead of creating new ones.

 Put the agoric-sdk code you want to use in its appropriate snippets file.
 Remember, the code must be able to run without errors.
+For it to do so, you'll often have set up its context by including code above the snippet you want to use.
+This additional code doesn't have to be included in the snippet displayed in a doc.

 You can make an entire code file, or any part of it, into a snippet (each of which can be used multiple times in the docs).
 Just surround the part